marihachi/PathResolvableArchive/README.md

 ## Specification

-The format of PRA file header is described in Table 1
+The format of PRA file is described in Table 1

 <center>